 A link to access your account can be found here: https://firearms.police.nsw.gov.au/cssp/s/

-Note: You will need to enter your NSW Firearms licence number to view this website.
+Note: You must enter your NSW Firearms licence number to view this website.
 Look in the upper left corner of this page, next to your firearms licence categories, to determine your listed genuine reasons.

 Response from the NSW DPI